-Now, mix in investing in real estate as you are looking to find your best place to relocate or retire…it really can become daunting.
+Now, mix in investing in real estate in the Carolinas as you are looking to find your best place to relocate or retire…it really can become daunting.

 I’m not saying not to do it, I just want to make sure you take everything into consideration and … I want to put in my two cents.

-Investing in Real Estate sounds like an interesting and exciting way to make money while getting a jump on where you want to ultimately end living.
+Investing in Investing In real estate in the Carolinas sounds like an interesting and exciting way to make money while getting a jump on where you want to ultimately end living.

 If you’re interested in buying a piece of real estate, you’ll want to find the right location, location, location.
 The most important thing in real estate is location.

 When looking at different areas to invest in,my first rule is to look at nearby towns.
 That is nearby towns to where you currently live.
 Not a town hundreds or thousands of miles away.
 Now having said that I know some of you are saying…

 “But Bob, I want a second home or I want to invest in real estate in the Carolinas.”